BestKen/anythingllm-embed/README.md

 - `data-username` - A specific readable name or identifier for the client for your reference.
 Will be shown in AnythingLLM chat logs.
 If empty it will not be reported.

 - `data-default-messages` - A string of comma-separated messages you want to display to the user when the chat widget has no history.
 Example: `"How are you?, What is so interesting about this project?, Tell me a joke."`

+- `data-default-messages` - A comma-separated string of predefined messages that will be displayed as clickable suggestion buttons when the chat has no history.
+Users can click these to quickly send common questions.
+Example: `"How can I help you?, What features do you offer?, Tell me more about pricing"`

+- `data-default-messages-layout` - Controls how the default messages are displayed.
+Options are `vertical` (default) or `horizontal`.
+In horizontal mode, messages will be arranged in a row instead of a column.

 - `data-reset-chat-text` - Customize the text displayed on the Reset Chat buttons (both in header menu and footer).
 Default is `Reset Chat`.